Latest Seattle primary results show City Council frontrunners hold ground

 In District 5, former King County Superior Court Judge Cathy Moore (31%) and social equity consultant ChrisTiana ObeySumner (24.1%) continued to lead seven other candidates in the crowded race to replace Council President Debora Juarez, who is stepping down at the end of her term.

-In District 6, incumbent Councilmember Strauss (51.7%) and Fremont Chamber of Commerce Executive Director Pete Hanning (29.4%) maintained strong leads.
+In District 6, Councilmember Strauss (51.7%) and Fremont Chamber of Commerce Executive Director Pete Hanning (29.4%) advanced to the general.

 In District 7, incumbent Andrew Lewis (43%) and retired Navy Cmdr.
 Bob Kettle (31.8%) held leads over four others vying for the seat representing downtown.